Wagon Travelers, Roads were virtually non-existent, consisting mostly of rough paths trailing beside the watercourses.

 (7) Does anyone know the exact death date for Nancy Hart, confederate spy?

 Per Nellie Bell: The legend has it that she was hanged on Cold Knob.
 The Yankee guard and troops knew the day of Nancy Hart execution would cause turmoil so the troops kept silence so the southern sympathizer didn't know about the hanging.
-Nancy remained calm to the end.
-Her body was buried in Greenbrier county near Richwood West Virginia.
+Nancy was calm and self-possesses to a degree, being granted permission to speak, she said: with her rebel yell "Wahoo" and the hanging took place.
+Her body was buried in Greenbrier County near Richwood West Virginia it was a sad scene in late 1862.
 A Yankee scout present at or have personal knowledge of the hanging of Nancy Hart was a friend of a neighbor of Kelly Hart, Roane County, West Virginia the brother of Nancy Hart....
 The legend of the hanging on Cold Knob Mountain - Greenbrier - Nov., 1862 of a lady Confederate spy forming part of an oral tradition of the Hart clan it began with Kelly Hart and pass on to Samuel Lruzla Hart and his daughters.
 The great granddaughters of Stephen and Mary Hart of Roane County West Virginia kept the legend alive in the Hart Clan.......but have found no creditable evidence that this was true or false.
 Nancy Hart great great niece believe the story is true and she is buried up on Cold Knob Mountain - Greenbrier County, West Virginia.
 My great great grandfather also said, "that's this story will keep marching thru time......."
 Nellie is my grandmother and her grandfather "Kelly Hart" fought in the Civil War and he is the son of Stephen and Mary Hart of Roane County, West Virginia.

-Note: Historically, there is actually very little evidence to suggest that Nancy Hart was in fact hang, but it is quite possible that she was.
+Note: Historically, there is actually very little evidence to suggest that Nancy Hart was executed by hanging, but it is quite possible that she was.
 An article about the Civil War telegrapher Marion H. Kerner said the last glimpse at her was shortly after the Summersville raid and he never heard of her since.
 She may be dead.
 Most articles on Nancy Hart are basic on an article published in Leslie's Weekly in 1910.

 Some old newspapers stories might lead one to believe that she turned to a life of crime, burning houses, slaughtering livestock, even killing.
 Much of the supposed activity might be blamed on bands of bandits and the unrest before and during the civil war that raged about, but it is suggested that the mayhem and the robberies ceased in the region after the civil war.